 - For drivers, you can round up the change.
 Getting around Vietnam with Grab was so cheap that I just tipped drivers $1 regardless.

-If you have any questions or thoughts, feel free to leave them in the comments below.
+If you have any questions or thoughts, feel free to leave a comment below.

 Vietnam Travel Guides

-- 🍜 Hanoi Travel Guide: 13 Great Things To Do, Eat and Maybe Skip
+- 🍜 Hanoi Travel Guide: 14 Great Things To Do, Eat and Maybe Skip